Megabyteceer/thing-editor/tips.md

  true - if field should be highlighted in editor

 ### override:
- true - if field with same name already registred in super class, and need to redefine its appearance
+ true - if field with same name already registered in super class, and need to redefine its appearance

 ### visible:
  function(selected object) {